Tackle Low-Hanging Fruit to Drive Sales While Your B2B Marketing Plans Take Root

 If you already have a good story about ways you can solve business problems and ease pain, start to get the word out with webinars targeted to your existing customer and prospect database.
 You could promote them using social media and email.
 You could also promote by: 1) advertising with key publications whose subscriber list may be interested in what you have to say; and 2) letting other companies co-sponsor and participate (assuming their story ties in and would be valuable to your constituents).

 6. Get the team together and brainstorm

 While you’re waiting for large-scale integrated marketing plans to take root, you can brainstorm on a campaign idea that’s easy and quick to implement yet unique and buzzworthy (but don’t forget, you still need someone to manage the work).
-Thiscase study demonstrates innovative thinking that helped the executive search firm Y Scouts stand out with a Facebook campaign called “What’s Your Why”.
+This case study is old but still relevant, as it demonstrates innovative thinking that helped the executive search firm Y Scouts stand out with a Facebook campaign called “What’s Your Why”.

 8. Do something for the community

 Get your name out by sponsoring programs for non-profits you and your staff believe in.
 Maybe you could donate your services or products to community projects.

 The point is: It takes time to see results from a B2B marketing plan, so give it a year (or throw more money and resources at it to shorten the planning stage and the build).
 In parallel, tackle some low-hanging fruit and help the sales team be as efficient and productive as possible.